ArduPilot/ardupilot_wiki/plane/source/docs/fixed-wing-faq.rst

 How would I setup crow flaps?
 -----------------------------

-Crow flaps combined flaperons with normal flaps, but the flaperons move upward when the flaps are engaged.
+Crow flaps combine flaperons with normal flaps, but the flaperons move upward when the flaps are engaged.
 Crow flaps can add a lot of drag to slow an aircraft for landing without inducing a lot of pitching moment.